Shrai-dev/chi-it-academy-test-task/README.md

 # Test task

 The project has one page that contains a table with cars list.
 It is possible to add new car to the table, edit car data and delete car from table.
-User actins affects the table and are visible between page reloads.
+User actions affects the table and are visible between page reloads.

 The project was created with React, TypeScript, CSS, Vite.